elephantrobotics/MarsCat-docs-en/page/5-Character-Development.md

 **5.3.2Image Recognition: see you**

 - MarsCat has a front-view camera on its nose that acts as human or animal eyes, supports Image Recognition, including faces and objects.
-- When you show the blue ball or the Cat Teasers (supplied) to your MarsCat or put either of them close to it, MarsCat may show interest or start playing with it.
+- When you show the blue ball to your MarsCat or put it close to MarsCat, MarsCat may show interest or start playing with it.
 - You can even pet MarsCat with its own bowl.
 When MarsCat identifies its bowl, it may appear to be drinking or eating according to its physical conditions.
 - Reactions of Image Recognition in default can be added and changed by procedural programming.